 - Current resume

-- One-page personal statement indicating your eligibility for the scholarship and your connection to the Pacific Northwest (if you are an out-of-area applicant and you will be in town during the application window, please indicate those dates in your statement)
+- Cover letter (indicate which office you are applying for and your connection to the Pacific Northwest for Seattle and Portland applications) *If you are an out-of-area applicant and you will be in town during the application window, please indicate those dates in your cover letter.

-- Copy of your grades from the first semester of law school (if grades are not available at the time you apply, please supplement your application as soon as possible via email by attaching your first semester law grades and send to Brook Dormaier for the Seattle office or Hiroko Peraza for the Portland office)
+- Copy of your grades from the first semester of law school (if grades are not available at the time you apply, please be sure to mention it in your cover letter.)
+Send us your law school transcript via email as soon as it becomes available.
+(Unofficial copy is fine)

 - List of two or three references, one of whom should be a person qualified to comment on your law school work

 You can meet us at the following receptions/events in 2016/2017:

 - 10.29.16: Multnomah Bar Association (BOWLIO)